jroblak/jroblak.github.com/_posts/2019-10-01-hack-the-box-smasher2.md

 <img class="header-img" src="{{ "img/smasher2/home.png" | relative_url }}" />
 ![Real First Blood? :)](/img/smasher2/1st.png)

-Smasher2 was the follow up to one of the best, hardest boxes, Smasher.
-Buckle up, shit's about to get difficult.
+Smasher2 was the follow up to one of the best, hardest boxes.
+Things are about to get difficult. :)

 The start of this box required very basic enumeration: